voiio/voiio.github.io/open_source.md

 1. Customer, user or any other private data.
 2. Information that could compromise the security of our systems.
 3. Credentials or account data.
-4. Any work containing domain specific knowledge or otherwise could be considered a company asset or intellectual property.
+4. Any work containing domain-specific knowledge or otherwise could be considered a company asset or intellectual property.